mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 - A process sends a Precommit for a value *v* without having received at least 2/3 Prevote messages for *v*

-Given this problem, we want to develop an accountability algorithm that, by analyzing the messages logs from each validator, is able to determine which processes respected the protocol and which ones didn't.
-In order to prove the misbehavior of the processes that didn't respect the protocol, we want to show the proof of their faultiness respect to the Tendermint consensus protocol.

-## Accountability algorithm
+## Design of an accountability algorithm

 ### Interface and properties

-The accountability algorithm analyzes the received message logs and detects faulty processes from the message logs received.
+Given the problemas stated above, we want to develop an accountability algorithm that, by analyzing the messages received from validators during the execution of the consensus instance, is able to determine which processes respected the protocol and which ones did not and led to a fork.
+In order to prove the misbehavior of the processes that did not respect the protocol, we want to show the proof of their faultiness with respect to the Tendermint consensus protocol.

-The algorithm exposes the following interface:
+The algorithm should expose the following interface:

 - **detect(P)**: process P is faulty according the accountability algorithm

-The algorithm guarantees the following properties:
+The algorithm should guarantee the following properties:

 - **accuracy**: if the accountability algorithm detects a process *p*, then process *p* is faulty